briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

         - Spyware
         - Bloatware
         - Logic bomb
-    - Malware usually appears due to a combination of these types and
+    - Malware usually appears due to a combination of these types

 - <u>Ransomware</u>: when an a attacker gets a victims information and encrypts it.
 The victim can only access it if they do what the attacker says such as pay them money
     - The OS will still work so the victim can see the messages from the attacker